Tyrrrz/CliWrap/Readme.md

 // Cancel gracefully after a timeout of 7 seconds.
 // If the process takes too long to respond to graceful
 // cancellation, it will get killed by forceful cancellation
-// 3 seoncds later (as configured above). gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));
+// 3 seconds later (as configured above). gracefulCts.CancelAfter(TimeSpan.FromSeconds(7));

 var result = await Cli.Wrap("foo").ExecuteAsync(forcefulCts.Token, gracefulCts.Token);